pydantic/pydantic-settings/docs/index.md

     database_password: str
 ````

+If any of `secrets_dir` is missing, it is ignored, and warning is shown.
+If any of `secrets_dir` is a file, error is raised.

 ### Use Case: Docker Secrets

 Docker Secrets can be used to provide sensitive configuration to an application running in a Docker container.